 A squealing noise from the blower motor could be caused by a belt wearing out.
 That’s normally not an expensive air conditioning repair and best taken care of before the belt stretches further or breaks.

 A bearing problem in the blower motor will make a dull repetitive groan.
 Some blower motors have ports for adding lubricant, but some are sealed.
 Adding lubricant will often eliminate the groaning sound, but you have to use the correct oil, not WD-40.
 An HVAC company doing an annual maintenance inspection on your air conditioning or heating unit would like do this kind of lubrication.

-If you hear a rattling sound from your central air conditioning unit outside of the house when the air conditioning is coming on, the hardware around the compressor could be loose.
-An air conditioning service repair person should be contacted.
+If you hear a rattling sound from your central air conditioning unit outside of the house when the air conditioning is coming on, the hardware around the compressor could be loose, and you should contact an air conditioning service repair professional soon.

 Popping Sound Or Banging Sound

 If you turn on the furnace for heat and you hear popping sounds or a distinct banging sound (like from a cap gun), the furnace probably has dirty burners that need to be cleaned.
 The gas is not being ignited right away.
 Instead it’s building up and then igniting in a mini-explosion.
-You’ll want to get this serviced by a professional immediately.
+You’ll want to get furnace or heating maintenance by a professional immediately.